What is NVivo?

 Free NVivo training at Surrey University

-The College is able to pay the course fee, and the travel/accommodation expenses up to £100, for postgraduate research students who wish to attend the one- or two-day NVivo training workshops provided by Surrey University in Guildford.
+The College is able to pay the course fee, and travel expenses up to £100, for postgraduate research students who wish to attend the one- or two-day NVivo training workshops provided by Surrey University in Guildford.

 Details of the NVivo courses can be found on the University of Surrey Department of Sociology’s ‘Day Courses in Social Research’ web page (Click on the ‘events’ link on the left, tick the ‘workshops’ box under ‘event types’, choose 'any date' under the calendar, and click 'Show') There are several one- and two-day courses through the January to July period, although you should note that student places are subject to availability.